ScriptTiger/Hosts-Conversions/README.md

 Compressed:
 Compresses a hosts file to 9 domains a line.

+RPZ:
+Converts a hosts file to DNS RPZ format to be inserted into a zone file.

 You can download this repo from the below link to get started:
 https://github.com/ScriptTiger/Hosts-Conversions/archive/master.zip